- Policy Analysis

 Experts discuss the deadly Beirut explosion as it relates to the Lebanese political system, Hezbollah hegemony, and foreign aid.

-On August 13, The Washington Institute held a virtual Policy Forum with Saleh Machnouk, Hanin Ghaddar, Matthew Levitt, and Charles Thepaut.
+On August 13, The Washington Institute held a virtual Policy Forum with Saleh Machnouk, Hanin Ghaddar, and Matthew Levitt.
 Machnouk is a columnist at the Lebanese daily an-Nahar and a postdoctoral fellow at the University of Cambridge.
 Ghaddar is the Institute's Friedmann Fellow and a former journalist with the Lebanese media.
 Levitt is the Institute’s Fromer-Wexler Fellow, director of its Reinhard Program on Counterterrorism and Intelligence, and creator of its newly released Hezbollah Select Worldwide Activity Interactive Map and Timeline.
-Thepaut, a French career diplomat, is a resident visiting fellow at the Institute.
 The following is a rapporteur’s summary of their remarks.

 The explosion in Beirut appears to have marked a turning point in the Lebanese psyche.
 There is no desire in Lebanon to return to business as usual, particularly following the “October revolution” of 2019 and the financial meltdown brought about by a dysfunctional political system.
 Lebanon is run by a mafia-militia nexus, wherein the mafia provides political cover for the militias and the militias protect the mafia.
 The explosion in Beirut represents the culmination of a gradual accumulation of power by the mafia-militia nexus.